Pen Museum

 *Please note that while we will always endeavour to offer activities as advertised on our website and leaflet, this is subject to change at short notice due to volunteer availability.
 On the day of visiting, this may mean that we offer you an amended visit.
 We appreciate your understanding and our commitment to delivering excellent customer service means that you will always receive the best visitor experience possible.

-As a charity, we totally depend on our dedicated, experienced, and loyal team of volunteers along with the generosity of donors and supporters.
-Our wonderful visitors also provide regular income to help keep this part of Birmingham’s important heritage alive.
+Our wonderful visitors provide regular income to help keep this part of Birmingham’s important heritage alive.
+As a Charity, we almost totally depend on our dedicated, experienced, and loyal team of volunteers along with the generosity of supporters.

 But it is more than a museum, it’s also a place of discovery and inspiration through displays, activities, and events.